CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Pulling the starter grip operates the recoil starter to crank the engine.

-For your safety, and to maximize the service life of your equipment, very important to take a few moments before you operate the engine check its condition.
-Be sure to take care of any problem you find, c your servicing dealer correct it, before you operate the engine.
+For your safety, and to maximize the service life of your equipment, it is very important to take a few moments before you operate the engine to check its condition.
+Be sure to take care of any problem you find, or have your servicing dealer correct it, before you operate the engine.

 WARNING